 - Watering Point, Water Delivery, School Water, Sewage Haul, Septic Pumping, Washeteria, Electric, Police, Volunteer Fire, Fire Station, Health Clinic, Post Office (federal contract), Fuel Sales, Equipment Lease, Roads, Recreation, Snowmachine Shop

 - Since there are no roads connecting the city with other areas, access to Golovin is limited to air and sea.
+However, in the winter the village can also be accessed over land or ice.
 Both scheduled and chartered flights are available from Nome.
-A state-owned airport with a 4,000' long by 75' wide gravel runway is available.
+A cargo ship brings supplies once each summer from Nome.
+Locals are interested in a road to White Mountain.
+The airport was recently relocated, and a new state-owned airport with a gravel runway is available.
+Scheduled and chartered flights are available (weather permitting) daily from Nome.
+Barges cannot currently land at Golovin because there is no dock.
 Supplies are lightered from Nome and offloaded on the beach.
-A cargo ship brings supplies once each summer from Nome.
+There is a small boat dock and a concrete boat ramp.

 - State Ferry